CharlieChenEC/sonic-utilities/doc/Command-Reference.md

     }
 }
 ```
-acl-set: List of ACL sets, each comprising of a list of ACL entries.
+* **acl-set**: List of ACL sets, each comprising of a list of ACL entries.

   Key is ACL table name.
 Each element is acl-entries object.
 For example:
 ```
 {
     "SNMP_ACL": {